GOFIRST-Robotics/northstar-robomaster/docs/index.rst

-..
-NorthStarFleet2025-project documentation master file, created by
+.. northstar-robomaster-project documentation master file, created by
     sphinx-quickstart on Sat Jun 20 20:03:07 2020.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.